AskToni/asktoniauthentication/README.md

 ### Credentials in development environment
 These are dependant on your local installation of PostgreSQL.
 They should be stored in your dotnet user-secrets, the
 ### Credentials in production environment
 The production database is hosted in Heroku Postgre.
-The credentials to log in to the database can be obtained by logging in to the Heroku web portal.
+The credentials to log in to the database can be obtained by logging in to the Heroku web portal. -> Ask John for Credentials

+### Database Schema
+#### AspNetUsers Table
+#### AspNetUser Logins

+### Tips for working with database
+#### Tips for PGAdmin 4
+1. If you right-click on a table, you can get some premade queries under "Scripts"